sor16/bdrc/cran-comments.md

 ## CRAN Policy issues
 * One helper function, save_report() writes a pdf file to the user’s file system, but it requires permission from the user in an interactive R session
 * The examples are slow, because in order to demonstrate the usage of most of the functions, a model has to be run.
-The model is fitted using an MCMC algorithm which can take up to a minute to run.
-I wrapped the examples in \donttest{}.
+The total running time for R CMD CHECK where the examples are run takes around 3-4 hours.
+Therefore, after testing the examples extensively, I decided to wrap them in \dontrun{} to cut the checking time drastically.